jguadagno/jguadagno.github.io/_posts/2012-01-01-using-an-asp-net-datarepeater-itemtemplate-to-create-a-jquery-mobile-nested-list-with-list-dividers.md

 ## Creating the jQuery ListView with an ASP.NET DataRepeater Control

 In order to accomplish this, I went with a DataRepeater within a DataRepeater.
 The first, or outside, DataRepeater (`DateRepeater`)will get a list of distinct dates from the data store in order to create the List Dividers.
 The second, or inner, DataRepeater (`EventRepeater`) will list all of the events for the day specified by the `DateRepeater`.
-Let’s take a look at the code:
+Let's take a look at the code:

 ```xml
 <asp:Repeater runat="server" ID="DateRepeater" DataSourceID="EventDatesDataSource" OnItemDataBound="DateRepeaterOnItemDataBound">